gatsbyjs/gatsby/docs/docs/plugins-themes-and-starters.md

 #### Shadowing

-The options exposed by a plugin or theme are up to the author.
-For example, a plugin or theme can allow a specific path to be provided in the `gatsby-config` so the plugin knows where to build pages from.
-In this case the user wouldn't be able adjust _how_ those pages are built, only from what path.
 As an escape hatch to change small pieces of an installed theme, [shadowing](/docs/themes/shadowing/) was introduced.
-Theme shadowing allows users to replace a file with their own version of it.
-Because themes are also plugins, shadowing is possible in plugins as well.
+For example, a plugin or theme could allow a specific path to be provided in the `gatsby-config` so the plugin knows where to build pages from, but the user wouldn't be able adjust _how_ those pages are built, only from what path.
+Theme shadowing allows users to replace a file with their own version of it, allowing them to rewrite that logic to use the path in a different way.

 An example of a plugin that uses shadowing is [`gatsby-plugin-theme-ui`](/packages/gatsby-plugin-theme-ui/?=theme-ui#customizing-the-theme) which allows you to shadow a theme file to use your own theme.